 3.

-VAIN DAYS LIKE THESE, Ma did trendy alone—
+VAIN DAYS LIKE THESE, Ma trended alone—“Like my chunky boots?”

 Not too surprisingly, cruising on the luxury ship

-betting on D. A. Holon was the best score though partners
+D. A. Holon scored best score though most court partners married not—'cept scant ages back, pickled relations

 D. A. Holon—